shuojiangcn/AutoTRIZ-Repository/casebase/casebase.md

 ### Case 9

-- **Reference:** Victor Fey, Innovation on Demand New Product Development Using TRIZ, Page 193.
+- **Reference:** Fey, V., and Rivin, E., 2005, Innovation on Demand: New Product Development Using TRIZ (First Edition), Cambridge University Press, Page 193.
 - **Problem Description:** Thermal stresses in the skin structure of aircraft are not wanted.
 To offset thermal deformations, small spaces are intentionally left between the panels of the aircraft's skin.
 To make the surface aerodynamically sleek, gaps are filled with a sealant made from polymer (in paste form).
 The process of applying this paste to fill the gaps requires a lot of labor and takes a lot of time.
 - **Improving Feature:** (33, 'Ease of operation')
 - **Worsening Feature:** (22, 'Loss of Energy')